corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/wire-format.md

 You can also create a *restricted type*, which can be used to define a new type that is a specialisation or a subset of an existing one.
 For enumerations the choices can be listed in the schema.

-This design allows you to think of a serialised message as being interpretable at several levels of detail.
+This design allows you to think of a serialized message as being interpretable at several levels of detail.
 You can parse it just using the basic AMQP type system, which will give you nested lists and maps containing a few basic types.
 This is similar to what JSON would give you.
 Alternatively, you can utilise the descriptors and map those containers to higher level, more strongly typed structures.